r48n34/dtree-deno/README.md

 ```

 ## Notices
-The script will default to ignore all `__pycache__` and `node_modules` related files.
+1. The script will default to ignore all `__pycache__` and `node_modules` related files.
 Unless you are using the command inside either one of the folder.

+2. The folder icon `📂` is determined by if more than one items exist on that folder.
+Otherwish a empty folder will not display `📂`.